-Founder and President Daniel Pipes is a long-standing promoter and perpetrator of anti-Islam misinformation.
+Founder and President Daniel Pipes is a long-standing perpetrator of anti-Islam misinformation.
 In a 1990 article for the National Review, he referred to Muslims as “brown-skinned peoples cooking strange foods and maintaining different standards of hygiene.”
-In 2001, he was one of the first to perpetuate the claim that “the major Muslim organizations [America] are in the hands of extremists.”
-He repeated this in a June 2011 report from the Middle East Quarterly, a MEF publication, in which he asserted that 80% of U.S. mosques feature texts that promote or support violence.
+Pipes was one of the first to advance a conspiracy that extremists had “taken over 80% of the mosques” – a debunked myth that has been promoted by public officials and media personalities for decades onward.
+He maintained this myth in a June 2011 report in the Middle East Quarterly, a MEF publication, in which he asserted that 80% of U.S. mosques featured texts that promote or support violence.

-The MEF uses their Education Fund to contribute financially to other organizations, researchers, writers, activists, and more, in an effort to drive the public debate on American Muslims and Islam in Western civilization.
+The MEF uses their Education Fund to contribute financially to other organizations, researchers, writers, activists, and more, to drive the public debate on American Muslims and Islam in Western civilization.

 MEF’s Islamist Watch “works to combat the ideas and institutions of lawful Islamism in the United States and throughout the West.”
 Dr. Andreas Krieg of King’s College London has asserted that the Middle East Forum has created a ‘Islamist menace’ or ‘boogeyman’ through its program that has received funding from the United Arab Emirates’ disinformation network.

 Middle East Forum and Pipe’s writings – as well as other organizations MEF financially empowers to – were cited multiple times in Anders Breivik’s manifesto as part of his motivation for carrying out his July 2011 attack in Norway that resulted in more than 70 killed.